AlexeyYakovlev1/lizardt/presentation/array.md

 ### ```splice()```:
 - **Description**
-Modifies the contents of an array by removing existing elements and/or adding new ones.
+Modifies the contents of an array by removing existing elements and/or adding new ones
 - **Arguments**
   - begin **(required)**
   - end **(optional)**